guusj/books/Warbreaker_BrandonSanderson.md

 Vivenna tapped her foot as she stood beside the building in the shadow of a large stone statue. _Where is that man?_ she thought.
 Parlin had yet to return from his scouting.
 There was nothing to do but wait.
 She glanced up at the statue beside her; it was one of the famous D’Denir Celabrin.
 Most of the statues depicted warriors.
 They stood in every imaginable pose all across the entire city, armed with weapons and often dressed in colorful clothing.
 According to her lessons, the people of T’Telir found dressing the statues to be an amusing pastime.
 Lore had it that the first ones had been commissioned by Peacegiver the Blessed, the Returned who had taken command of Hallandren at the end of the Manywar.
 The number of statues had increased each year as new ones were paid for by the Returned—whose money, of course, came from the people themselves.
 _Excess and waste_, Vivenna thought, shaking her head.
 Finally, she noticed Parlin coming back down the street.
 She frowned as she saw that he was wearing some ridiculous frippery on his head—it looked a little like a sock, though much larger.
-The bright green hat flopped down one side of his square face, and looked very out of place against his dull brown Idris travel clothing.
+The bright green hat flopped down one side of his square face, and looked very out of place against his dull brown Idrian travel clothing.
 Tall but not lanky, Parlin was only a few years Vivenna’s senior.
 She’d known him for most of her life; General Yarda’s son had practically grown up in the palace.
 More recently, he’d been out in the forests, watching the Hallandren border or guarding one of the northern passes.
 “Parlin?” she said as he approached, carefully keeping the annoyance out of her voice and her hair.
 “What is that on your head?”
 “A hat,” he said, characteristically terse.
 It wasn’t that Parlin was rude; it just seemed he rarely felt he had much to say.
 “I can see that it’s a hat, Parlin.
 Where did you get it?”